vijay176us/istio-workshop-solo/istio-basics/02-secure-service-ingress.md

 ## Secure the inbound traffic

-To secure inbound traffic with HTTPS, we need a certificate with the appropriate SAN.
-Let's create one for `istioinaction.io` in the `istio-system` namespace:
+To secure inbound traffic with HTTPS, you need a certificate with the appropriate SAN and configure the Istio ingress-gateway to use it.

+1. Create a TLS secret for `istioinaction.io` in the `istio-system` namespace:

 ```bash
 kubectl create -n istio-system secret tls istioinaction-cert --key labs/02/certs/istioinaction.io.key --cert labs/02/certs/istioinaction.io.crt
 ```

-We can update the gateway to use this cert:
+2. Update the Istio ingress-gateway to use this cert:

 ```bash
 cat labs/02/web-api-gw-https.yaml